YetiForceCompany/YetiForceDoc/docs/2-user-guides/03-interface-guide/09-kanban-view/README.md

 ---
 title: Kanban board view
-description: Artykuł opisuje funkcjonalność widoku tablicy Kanban
+description: The article describes the Kanban board and its featues
 keywords:
   - kanban
   - board